venkat-ranganathan/projects/about.md

 Will this slow down my internet connection?
 No, it won't slow down the internet at all because the filter list is just a text file of website addresses to block, there's no other data or instructions there.
 The router checks if the website attempting to connect is on the list, if it is, it blocks the connection.
 That's it.

-This will speed up loading webpages if there are ads on the page that are on the filter list, because your computer now doesn't need to load those ads before you can see the website content!
+This will speed up loading webpages if there are ads or trackers on the page that are on the filter list, because your computer now doesn't need to load those ads before you can see the website content!

 **A network-wide ad blocker isn't perfect**--it doesn't block YouTube or Hulu ads on streaming devices because a filter list doesn't block elements in an application, which is what the ads on YouTube and Hulu are.
 The ad blocker you install on a web browser _does_ block and hide elements, so that's why you still want to use a local ad blocker even if you set up this Raspberry Pi as a network-wide ad blocker.